codeenigma/ce-vm-docs/docs/index.md

 Spins up a LAMP environment using Docker containers, managed and orchestrated with Vagrant.

-It will also generate codebase and suitable settings for either:
+It will generate ready-made codebase and suitable settings for either:

 - Drupal
 - Symfony
 - Wordpress

+but can be used for any other kind of php based web app.

 It aims to be both: